 4) I kept thinking how great the sheep have it simply hanging in the fields grazing all day.
 They look so content and at peace.
 It may be a short life prior to getting turned into lamb chops but those first few years sure look good hanging in these green rolling fields with all of their buddies.

 The first beach we hit up was the super impressive Whale Bay on the Tutukaka Coast, in the town of Matapouri.
-Whales Bay must go down as one of my favorite Kiwi beaches and I may have to include Whales Bay into my Top 10 beaches spanning the globe.
+Whale Bay must go down as one of my favorite Kiwi beaches and I may have to include Whale Bay into my Top 10 beaches spanning the globe.
 It was really spectacular.
-There are a bunch of other beaches adjacent to Whales Bay skirting the Tutukaka Coast (i.e. Matapouri Bay, Wooleys Bay, Sandy Bay) but Whales Bay was king of the bay.
+There are a bunch of other beaches adjacent to Whales Bay skirting the Tutukaka Coast (i.e. Matapouri Bay, Wooleys Bay, Sandy Bay) but Whale Bay was king of the bay.
 Another area we set out to explore was the Whangarei Heads.
 We heard great things about Ocean Beach at the corner of Whangarei Heads and it did not disappoint.
 Ocean Beach was another ‘must-see’ beach with a great waves and an amazing unspoilt backdrop.